-In 2014, he took over for Dr. Sugarbaker and the director of the International Mesothelioma Program.
-He currently leads that program and is also the Chief of Thoracic Surgery, the Vice Chair of Surgery for Cancer and Translational Research, and a professor of surgery at Harvard Medical School, his alma mater.
+In 2014, he took over for Dr. Sugarbaker as the director of the International Mesothelioma Program.
+Dr. Bueno is also the Chief of Thoracic Surgery, the Vice-Chair of Surgery for Cancer and Translational Research, and a professor of surgery at Harvard Medical School.

-In taking over for Dr. Sugarbaker, considered to be one of the world’s leading experts in mesothelioma, Dr. Bueno promised a commitment to keeping Brigham and Women’s Hospital a top destination for mesothelioma patients.
-He hopes to continue the tradition in the International Mesothelioma Program of collaboration, multidisciplinary approaches to treatment, research, and advancing innovative treatment techniques for mesothelioma.
+When Dr. Bueno took over for Dr. Sugarbaker, he committed to keeping Brigham and Women’s Hospital a top destination for mesothelioma patients.
+He plans to continue the program’s tradition of collaboration, multidisciplinary treatment approaches, research, and advancement of treatment techniques for mesothelioma.

 Dr. Bueno’s Research